- Default events

 - if the user clicks a window of another program then re-clicks the initial window.

-Optional event: Loss of focus Run when the window loses focus when going to another window.
+Optional Event: Loss of focus Executed when the window loses focus when going to another window.
 This event is always called before the focus gain event of another window in the following cases: - closing the window (before the closing event)

 - the user clicked another window of the application